 Costs of Puppy Care

 What will this first puppy veterinary visit cost?
 That has very much to do with where you live.
-Prices of veterinary care will differ wide by geographic region.
+Prices of veterinary care will differ widely by geographic region.
 Practices in urban areas will generally charge more.

-This image from AKC Pet Insurance offers some estimates of the average cost of veterinary care during the first year of a puppy’s life, including vaccinations and spay/neuter.
 Getting a health insurance policy for your puppy right after this first exam is a good idea.
 It could save a life in an emergency.

 When to Take Puppy to the Vet